-The Faculty offers primarily undergraduate courses viz. the Bachelor of Science (BSc) and Bachelor of Computer Science (BCS) General Degrees of three-year duration and BSc and BCS Honours Degrees of four-year duration.
+The Faculty of Science consists of the Departments of Botany, Chemistry, Computer Science, Mathematics, Physics and Zoology.
+The Faculty offers primarily undergraduate courses viz: the Bachelor of Science (BSc) and Bachelor of Computer Science (BCS) General Degrees of three-year duration and BSc and BCS Honours Degrees of four-year duration.
 The undergraduate programme comprises of a large number of course units offered by individual departments.
 The Faculty offers postgraduate degree programmes leading to the MSc, MPhil and PhD All the departments possess well-equipped laboratories and other infrastructure facilities for teaching and research work.
-At present, the Faculty admits 250 students for Biological Science, 300 students for the Physical Science, 100 students for Computer Science and 50 for Financial Mathematics and Industrial Statistics streams annually.
+At present, the Faculty admits 250 students for Biological Science, 300 students for Physical Science, 100 students for Computer Science and 50 for Financial Mathematics and Industrial Statistics streams annually.
 The selection of students for undergraduate courses is done by the University Grants Commission of Sri Lanka, based on the performance of students in the relevant General Certificate Examination (Advanced Level).